PROC SQL Tutorial for Beginners (20 Examples)

 This tutorial is designed for beginners who want to get started with PROC SQL.
-Also, it will attempt to compare the techniques of SAS DATA step and PROC SQL.
+It also includes a detailed comparison of the functions used in SAS and PROC SQL.

 The syntax of PROC SQL is as follows: